ardacetinkaya/aws-api-gateway-with-lambda-infra/README.md

-## A learning journey for AWS API Gateway and Lambda w/ Terraform
+# A simple AWS learning journey with some AWS resources

+## AWS Lambda

-- I don't have any experience with `AWS Lambda` and `AWS API Gateway` so far.
+- I don't have some much experience with `AWS Lambda` and `AWS API Gateway` so far.
     - So this is a simple repo. that I try to dig a little more. 😀🧑🏻‍💻
 - For `AWS Lambda` functions I have choosen .NET Platform to see what is required for .NET aspect
     - I have also tried `Amazon.Lambda.Tools` tool for .NET